biomaglab/biomaglab.github.io/content/en/authors/marlon/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).
+bio:  I’m an undergraduate student in Medical Physics and a participant in a Scientific Initiation program at the University of São Paulo (USP).
+My research focuses on the field of biomagnetism, with a particular emphasis on the Magnetoencephalography (MEG) system and the application of optically pumped magnetometers (OPMs).

 interests:
  - Electron Spin Resonance